Paris couture shows veer between the sensual and the chaste

-PARIS, Jan 26 ― After the fairyland fantasy of Dior and Chanel's chill glamour, Paris haute couture shows veered between Vestal Virgins and the hot-blooded embrace of Mediterranean women yesterday.
+PARIS, Jan 27 — After the fairyland fantasy of Dior and Chanel’s chill glamour, Paris haute couture shows veered between Vestal Virgins and the hot-blooded embrace of Mediterranean women.

 As the French capital froze, designer Jean Paul Gaultier escaped south to the sunny plains of Spain, his slinky frocks ablaze in a carpet of poppies and spring flowers.